Signs of social anxiety

 • Being the center of attention

-Another common symptom is the tendency for an individual to doubt their ability to make a strong impression on others, even though this is a highly desired goal.
-Therefore, some people will seek constant reassurance of acceptance.
-Others may engage in "innocent" behaviors, such as always smiling politely, agreeing with everything, frequent head nodding, or always excusing or apologizing for their actions.
-Furthermore, it is common to have very high standards for social performance.
-For example, they may have self-imposed rules such as "I must always be articulate", or "I must never make a mistake in front of other people".
+Another common symptom is the tendency for an individual to doubt their ability to make a strong impression on others, despite the desire to do so.
+Some people seek constant reassurance of acceptance, while others engage in "innocent" behaviors, such as always smiling politely, agreeing with everything, frequent head nodding, or always excusing or apologizing for their actions.